Support

 Dove conducted a study that revealed that only 2% of women worldwide considered themselves beautiful.
 The brand recognized this as a universal problem and launched the "Real Beauty" campaign to address it.
 It included a series of ads featuring real women of all ages, shapes, and sizes, with the tagline "Real beauty comes in all shapes and sizes."

 The campaign resonated with women worldwide and was a huge success.
 It received widespread media coverage and generated a lot of positive buzz on social media.
-Dove's focus on the needs and insecurities of its target audience created a strong emotional connection with its customers and helped to build brand loyalty.
+Dove's focus on the customer needs and insecurities of its target audience created a strong emotional connection with its customers and helped to build brand loyalty.

 The result?